New Job Mortgage | Can you get a mortgage in a new job? Yes

 Is it harder to get a mortgage with a new job?

-Not if teh approch the right mortgage lender.
+Not if we approach the right mortgage lender.
 Working with a mortgage broker who has experience with new job cases will help too.
-Some lenders require 12 months in employment before they’ll consider giving you a mortgage, some are happy three months before the employment even starts.
+Some lenders require 12 months in employment before they’ll consider giving you a mortgage, some are happy 3 months before the employment even starts.
 Pick the right mortgage broker who will recommend the right lender for you and you should be fine.

 Do I need 3 months wage slips for a mortgage?